Regulation A1: Visa and Immigration

 (g) you no longer meet the UK Home Office requirements for the visa (immigration permission) you were last granted.

-4.2 Students with a Tier 4 Visa will be reported to the UK Home Office if their studies are terminated by the University.
+4.2 Students on a student visa route will be reported to the UK Home Office if their studies are terminated by the University.
 This will cancel your visa to study and your right to be in the UK.
 Your studies will be terminated if:

 (a) you fail to provide a valid passport, visa, Academic Technology Approval Scheme (ATAS) Certificate or any other documentation when required by the University for inspection at enrolment, or at any other time requested by us.
 You will be told in advance of these times;